-The Portfolio is categorised as one that promotes environmental or social characteristics under Article 8 of the EU Regulation 2019/2088 on sustainability-related disclosures in the financial services sector (SFDR).
-Information about the environmental or social characteristics promoted by the Portfolio and their integration into the investment process is available in the SFDR RTS Annex to this Appendix X below.
+Information about the environmental or social characteristics promoted by the Portfolio and their integration into the investment process is available in the SFDR RTS Annex of this Prospectus.

 - seek capital appreciation; - seek investment exposure to the European equity market.
 The investor should be aware that geographic concentration may add more volatility than a more broadly diversified portfolio; - seek investment exposure to small size European companies, with an inclination towards companies at the higher end of the smaller companies capitalisation scale.
 The investor should be aware that there are certain risks associated with investing in smaller companies that may include greater market price volatility and greater vulnerability to fluctuations in the economic cycle; - seek an investment that promotes environmental and social characteristics; - can tolerate potentially high volatility in the value of their investment; - have a high level of risk tolerance commensurate with an investment in equity securities; - have a long-term investment horizon.